 A design system is a blueprint for all your product.
 All the elements that make up your product are called molecules.
 You should have a design system for each component if you design an entire website.
 A design system is a master plan containing all the particular website elements.
 A design system is a living organism, and updates are essential to maintain its quality.
 It can help you ensure consistency across all your digital assets.

 A design system will reduce the time required to develop a project.
 With a design system, you can use the same standardized elements in different parts of your project.
 That will help you create more cohesive projects.
 Using the same design system also reduces errors.
 In addition, it makes it easier to communicate with developers and other team members.
-There are two main types of systems: a fixed and flexible one and a multifunctional design.
+There are two main types of systems: a fixed and flexible and multifunctional design.

 The most important aspect of a design system is that it facilitates the reuse of design elements.
 A design system ensures that the entire team follows the same design criteria; that’s a massive advantage.
 For example, a UX Design System will allow your product to scale quickly and easily.
 It will also enable you to reuse the same UI components among multiple projects.
 As a result, a UX Design System will reduce the risk of inconsistency and promote a more cohesive and effective user experience.